Workman’s Comp Drug Testing Policy

 Contact a Qualified Workers’ Compensation Attorney Today

 If you suffered a workplace injury, contact the law offices of Arechigo & Stokka today.
-Our knowledgeable attorneys have extensive experience defending our clients in workers’ compensation cases.
+Our knowledgeable attorneys have extensive experience defending our clients in Minnesota workers’ compensation cases.

 We provide hands-on legal services, and our dedicated staff will answer your questions and provide you support every step of the way.
 We care about our clients and place their interests first.
-To schedule a free consultation, contact our office at 651-419-5366 or fill out an online form today.